-The equalized assessed valuation of the District has experienced a 0.24% average growth rale over the last ten years although the 2016 equalized assessed valuation of \$140,752,201 is 8% higher than the previous year.
+The equalized assessed valuation of \$140,752,201 is 8% higher than the previous year.
 As in 2016, home sales seem slow, but area home prices continued to climb because there is insufficient inventory to meet the current demand.
 The median price of homes in the Chicago area was up 5.6% compared to the prior year.
 A strong fund balance, along with an emphasis on controlling expenditures, should allow the District lo protect its operations from economically sensitive revenues stemming from fiscal constraints at the federal and state levels.
-T he boundaries of the District encompass 91% ofthe land area of Cook County.
+The boundaries of the District encompass 91% ofthe land area of Cook County.
 The District is located in one ofthe strongest and most economically diverse geographical areas of Illinois.
 Unemployment for the Chicago-Naperville-Joliet Metropolitan Division decreased to a seasonally adjusted rale of 4.8% for 2017, down from 5.8% a year earlier.
 Employment, tourism, manufacturing, and the commercial and residential real estate markets have all been steadily improving in the past few years.

 Corporate Fund.
-T he Corporate Fund is the District's general operating fund and includes appropriation requests for all the day-to-day operational costs anticipated for 2018.
-The total appropriation for the Corporate Fund in 2018 is \$370.2 million, an increase of \$ 1.3 million, or .3% from the 2017 Adjusted Budget.
-The 201 8 tax levy for the Corporate Fund is \$223.9 million, an increase ol "SI6.5 million or 7.4% compared to the 2017 Adjusted Budget.
+The Corporate Fund is the District's general operating fund and includes appropriation requests for all the day-to-day operational costs anticipated for 2018.
+The total appropriation for the Corporate Fund in 2018 is \$370.2 million, an increase of \$1.3 million, or .3% from the 2017 Adjusted Budget.
+The 2018 tax levy for the Corporate Fund is \$223.9 million, an increase of \$1.5 million or 7.4% compared to the 2017 Adjusted Budget.